 In short, it should hopefully lead to better quality products through tighter regulations and analysis of products available to buy.
 This is a good thing, as currently the CBD market is highly unregulated and many CBD products contain no CBD at all, THC levels higher than the legal limit as well as heavy metals and chemicals you do not want to be putting into your body.

 When a CBD company submits Novel Food Application, their products must be sent for full analysis, including:

 It is an expensive and lengthy process, meaning sadly it will likely result in the closure of many CBD businesses who can’t afford to go through the rigorous testing.
-However, it doesn’t mean that products still available to buy will be safe and fit for purpose.

 The CBD industry is still maturing